kookiatsuetrong/cool/README.md

 # To Do
 ```
 - Annotate and 2-way binding
-- Inheriance and Multiple Inheritance
+- New way of Multiple Inheritance
-- Polymorphism
 - Nested class
 - import vs require
 - Syntax checking